All items

 Text:

 O faithful eyes, day after day as I see and how you--unswerving faithful and beautiful--going about your ordinary work unnoticed, I have noticed--I do not forget you.
-I know the truth the tenderness the courage, I know the longings hidden quiet there.
-Go right on.
-Have good faith yet--keep that your unseen treasure untainted.

 A. E. Housman